skyewatcher/OSINTtools/index.md

 ### Social Media

-[Grey Canpus](https://www.greycampus.com/blog/information-security/top-open-source-intelligence-tools) Various OSINT tools that are available in the market.
+[Grey Campus](https://www.greycampus.com/blog/information-security/top-open-source-intelligence-tools) Various OSINT tools that are available in the market.

 [Spiderfoot](https://spiderfoot.com) to research social media links and online footprints.

-[editor on GitHub](https://github.com/skyewatcher/OSINTtools/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 [Maltego](https://www.maltego.com/) Integrate data from public sources (OSINT), commercial vendors, and internal sources via the Maltego Transform Hub.
 All data comes pre-packaged as Transforms ready to be used in investigations.